Glimesh/api-docs/api-docs/content/docs/chat/Websockets.md

-# Connecting to Chat
+# Chat WebSockets

-Glimesh uses WebSockets to allow for communication between you and the chat API.
+Glimesh uses WebSockets to allow for constant communication between you and the chat API.
 To connect to a chat you will need an access token or a client ID.
 Keep in mind that using a client ID will keep you in read-only mode for chat environments.
 The access token must have the `chat` scope to post messages.

 ## Preparing the Connection